I Took Jake Paul’s 74-Video Educational Series And It’s Terrifying

 - Abuse the Live feature in Instagram, because Live videos give everyone a notification and that means they’re way more likely to watch it than just a regular Story.

-Snapchat, which is notoriously unfriendly to influencers, presents a large hurdle for wannabe social media stars, since it doesn’t have much of a discovery mechanism.
+Snapchat, which is notoriously unfriendly to influencers, presents a large hurdle for wannabe social media stars since it doesn’t have much of a discovery mechanism.
 The best way to grow a following is to plaster your Snapchat handle on all other social platforms and frequently encourage people to follow you there.
-Here, Paul gets downright devious: he suggests you create a Tinder account with your Snapchat handle in the bio to expose it to thousands of people in your area who might swipe by it.
+Here, Paul gets downright devious: He suggests you create a Tinder account with your Snapchat handle in the bio to expose it to thousands of people in your area who might swipe by it.
 Even if you’re not single, hey, you might get some followers.

 Another sneaky trick Paul uses on Snapchat is to make his account look verified (even though it isn’t) by making his username have a ton of spaces after it and then an emoji.
-On Snapchat, only verified accounts have emojis associated with them that appear in the right hand column of your friends list.
-By using the spacebar and an emoji, you can trick people into thinking you’re verified, and this makes you standout in their friends list so they’re more likely to tap into your stories.
+On Snapchat, only verified accounts have emojis associated with them that appear in the right-hand column of your friends list.
+By using the space bar and an emoji, you can trick people into thinking you’re verified, and this makes you stand out in their friends list so they’re more likely to tap into your stories.

 On YouTube, there already are several people who have posted “reviews” of Edfluenced or talked about how they got scammed by it.
 One of these videos, with 25,000 views — ”I GOT SCAMMED BY JAKE PAUL || EDFLUENCE” complains that after paying the $7, you don’t get the full experience.
 It seems to be the common complaint about the school of Jake Paul: an unclear pricing structure, where most people who are out $7 are shocked to have to shell out more for the full tutorial.

 There are some unpolished elements to the series.
-There are sloppy editing mistakes – a few times Paul points to a graphic that’s supposed to show up on screen that doesn’t appear, or simple HTML issues where the video title fonts don’t parse.
+There are sloppy editing mistakes — a few times, Paul points to a graphic that’s supposed to show up on screen and doesn’t appear, or simple HTML issues where the video title fonts don’t parse.
 But the biggest problem is that Paul frequently references a community forum where you can talk with your fellow Team 1000 influencers to collaborate on videos or promote each other’s social media.
 This forum doesn’t exist.

 He also says that he will be watching his viewers' videos to encourage us along, and will occasionally pick someone to appear in a video with, or promote our videos on his own social platform.